Time to File Bankruptcy?

 So When is it Time to File Bankruptcy?

 I pose that question to you the reader, after hearing on almost a daily basis what a living “hell”, surviving with debt can be.
 Is it?
-From sleepless nights, and threatening creditor’s calls, to depression, divorce, stress and feelings of worthlessness, living in debt effects each of us differently.
-Imagine a concept that if available for some of those in the worst of positions, might actually put those back on a productive track again.
+From sleepless nights, and threatening creditors’ calls, to depression, divorce, stress, and feelings of worthlessness, living in debt affects each of us differently.
+Imagine a concept that is available for some of those in the worst of positions, might actually put those back on a productive track again.
 Now imagine that sort of option not only responsible and ethical, but actually sponsored by the government, legal, and yes, moral.
 Banca Ratta is the Italian phrase from which our idea of Bankruptcy comes.
 It means “broken table”.
 In medieval days, when a merchant failed to pay his debts, the creditors would “break their stand, or table.
 The merchant was then out of business.
 “Start over and go do something else!”
 “Do-Over!”

 Time to File Bankruptcy – The Why?

 The notion of debt forgiveness also has roots from the Old Testament, “Every seven years, you are to cancel the debts of those who owe you money.
 This is how it is done.
 Everyone who has lent money to his neighbor is to cancel the debt and not try to collect.
 The Lord has declared the debt canceled” (Deuteronomy 15:1-2) Imagine if humanity lived like that today!
-“What 30 year fixed rate?”
+“What 30-year fixed rate?”

 What Debtor’s Prison are you in?